-Updates to Teva Hurricane 4
+Who should buy the Teva Hurricane 4

 When it comes to slip and skid resistance over tricky terrain, wearers have the Teva-exclusive Durabrasion Rubber outsole to thank.
 As its name suggests, it is made entirely of rubber, albeit a lightweight yet durable kind.

-With the Hurricane 4’s EVA (ethylene-vinyl acetate) midsole, users are given the capability to keep a steady balance with sufficient cushioning on the trail.
+With Hurricane 4’s EVA (ethylene-vinyl acetate) midsole, users are given the capability to keep a steady balance with sufficient cushioning on the trail.
 As it is made of EVA, this stout yet flexible component can withstand considerable stress and pressure and bear the hiker’s weight.

 Doubling down on underfoot comfort is the sandal’s built-in insole.
 It has a lightly textured surface and a bordered design to prevent slippage.